 The children have free access to the large outdoor area.
 They are able to explore the climbing apparatus to develop their climbing skills and confidence.
 There is a wide range of small equipment such as bats and balls which help to develop throwing and catching skills.
 Staff encourage the children to try out new activities to enable them to develop their confidence whilst supporting their physical development.

-We have a daily 'Funky Fingers' session to help develop fine and gross motor skills.
-This helps the children with their fine motor development and early writing skills.
+We have 'Funky Fingers' sessions to help develop fine and gross motor skills.
+This helps the children with their pencil control and early writing skills.

 Communication, Language and Literacy: